nucleic/enaml/enaml/widgets/SCINTILLA_THEMES.md

 }
 ```

-The toplevel theme object supports a special key name **settings**.
+The theme dictionary supports a special key named **settings**.
 The value
-of this key is an object which provides settings and other defaults for the
+of this key is a dictionary which provides settings and other style defaults
-editor.
+for the editor.
 The following keys are supported:

 - **color** - The default text color to use in the absence of a more specific
   rule.